- GW Home

 - Faculty And Staff

-Health Care Quality M.S.N.
-Program
+Health Care Quality MSN Option

 As more information about the structure, process, and outcomes of health care have emerged and the science of quality is expanding, quality improvement has recently emerged as a distinct area of expertise.
-GW’s School of Nursing, in partnership with the National Committee for Quality Assurance (NCQA), developed the M.S.N. in Health Care Quality program to meet the growing need for quality and patient safety specialists who can grow and sustain a culture of continuous improvement.
+GW’s School of Nursing, in partnership with the National Committee for Quality Assurance (NCQA), developed the MSN with a specialty in Health Care Quality to meet the growing need for quality and patient safety specialists who can grow and sustain a culture of continuous improvement.
 Graduates will be prepared for quality and patient safety leadership, management, and research positions within health care organizations or policy agencies, and be able to:

 - Develop, implement, and evaluate quality and patient safety improvement initiatives